April 21: Barilko's OT goal wins Stanley Cup for Maple Leafs in 1951

 2000: Peter Forsberg scores the winning goal to give the Colorado Avalanche a series-clinching 2-1 victory against the Phoenix Coyotes in Game 5 of the Western Conference Quarterfinals at Pepsi Center.
 Forsberg breaks a 1-1 tie when he beats Sean Burke at 5:43 of the third period.
 It's the 10th straight playoff series loss for the Coyotes franchise since 1987, when it was known as the Winnipeg Jets.

-2015: Defenseman Brent Seabrook scores 1:00 into the third overtime to give the Chicago Blackhawks a 3-2 win against the Nashville Predators at United Center in Game 5 of the Western Conference First Round.
-It's the third playoff overtime goal for Seabrook and gives the Blackhawks a 3-2 lead in the best-of-7 series; two of the three wins come in games decided after one overtime period.
+2015: Brent Seabrook scores 1:00 into the third overtime to give the Chicago Blackhawks a 3-2 win against the Nashville Predators at United Center in Game 5 of the Western Conference First Round.
+It's the third playoff overtime goal for Seabrook, a defenseman, and gives the Blackhawks a 3-2 lead in the best-of-7 series; two of the three wins come in games decided after one overtime period.